Dallas Cowboys open as 10-point favorites against the Washington Football Team

 The Dallas Cowboys were able to put away the New York Giants for a win on Sunday, and now they’ll host the Washington Football Team in another NFC East game that is a rematch of two weeks ago.
-The Football Team still has to play their Week 15 game against the Philadelphia Eagles after it was delayed for COVID protocols.
+The Football Team still has to play their Week 15 game against the Philadelphia Eagles after it was delayed for COVID protocols, that matchup is scheduled for Tuesday afternoon at 6 p.m.
+CT/7 p.m.
+ET.

 The Cowboys are at 10-4 and have basically punched a ticket to the playoffs.
 The Football Team is battling for their playoff lives.
 The initial odds have the Cowboys as 10-point favorites for the game next Sunday, courtesy of DraftKings Sportsbook.